kavia-common/proto-assist-2361-2488/WebFrontend/README.md

 - **Node.js** 14.x or higher
 - **npm** 6.x or higher
-- **Backend API Server**: The backend container must be running and accessible
+- **Backend API Server**: The backend container must be running and accessible (optional for demo mode)

 ### Installation